vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 # Overview

-Right now, the set of observation types is fixed.
-In theory, it can be extended, but only through subclassing.
+Right now, the set of observation types is fixed. ear fashion --- they can not be combined

+- The set of types that `StdWXCalculate` knows how to calculate is fixed.
 This proposal is to make it easy to add new, user-defined types.
+- Heating and cooling degree days are also special types, defined in subclass `WXDaySummaryManager`.
+- Some types require highly dynamical calculations, such as calculating power from total energy consumption.

+In theory, new types can be introduced by subclassing, but this allows only new types to be accreted in a linear fashion: it would not be possible for two extensions to both introduce new types.
+One would have to inherit from the other.

 # Goals
-- Allow the service `StdWXCalculate` to calculate and add new, user-defined types.
+- There would be no special, magic types.
+Instead, new types could be added dynamically.
+For backwards compatibility,  The "well-known" types calculated by `StdWXCalculate`, such as `dewpoint`, or `heatindex` would be included out of the box.
 - Allow new user-defined aggregates to be calculated.
 - Allow new user-defined time series to be calculated.